conjee/conjee.github.io/_posts/2016-05-22-problem-with-my-old-moka-pot.md

 ---
+title: Problem with My Old Moka Pot
 layout: post
-title: "Problem with My Old Moka Pot"
+categories:
-categories: life
+- life
 ---

 I have a Bialetti Venus, which I liked, except for one problem...